kernelsmith/evil_url/README.md

 evil_url
 ========

 Very simple sinatra app that stores and serves up evil urls.
+URLs don't have to be evil of course

 Usage: